rubik/mando/docs/index.rst

     if __name__ == '__main__':
         main()

-mando extracts information from your command's docstring.
-So you can document your code and create the CLI application at once!
+mando extracts information from your command's signature and docstring, so you can document your code and create the CLI application at once!
 In the above example the Sphinx format is used, but mando does not force you to write ReST docstrings.
 Currently, it supports the following styles:

 - Sphinx (the default one)
 - Google